kedacore/keda-docs/content/scalers/postgresql.md

 This specification describes the `postgresql` trigger that scales based on a postgresql query

 The Postgresql scaler allows for two connection options:

-1. A user can offer a full connection string
+A user can offer a full connection string
-(often in the form of an environment variable secret),
+(often in the form of an environment variable secret)

+- `connectionString` MySQL connection string that should point to environment variable with valid value

-2. A user can specify individual arguments (host, userName, password, etc.), and the scaler will form a connection string internally.
+Alternatively, a user can specify individual arguments (host, userName, password, etc.), and the scaler will form a connection string internally.
+- `host:` Service URL to postgresql.
+Note that you should use a full svc URL as KEDA will need to contact postgresql from a different namespace
+- `userName:` Username for postgresql user
+- `password:` Password for postgresql user
+- `port:` Postgresql port
+- `dbName:` Postgresql Database name
+- `sslmode:` SSL policy for communicating with database

+Finally, a user inserts a query that returns the desired value

+- `query:` What query to poll postgresql with.
+Query must return an integer.

 This is an example of using a full connection string:
 ```yaml